-Homework:
+Homework

 As part of its equal opportunities practice, all pupils regardless of ability should have relevant homework set on a regular basis.
-Due consideration is made of individual circumstances and wherever necessary and possible, individualised work is arranged.
+Due consideration is made of individual circumstances and additional support is provided where possible.
 Pupils who are unable to complete their homework at home are invited to Homework Club at lunchtime to complete their homework with support from a teaching assistant.

-Differentiation and Personalisation:
+Differentiation and Personalisation

-At Crompton House School, differentiation is recognised as a 3-stage process;
+At Crompton House School, differentiation is recognised as a 3-stage process.

-- i.
-Setting teaching objectives. - ii.
-Linking objectives with appropriate teaching styles, materials and organisation. - iii.
+- I. Setting teaching objectives. - II.
+Linking objectives with appropriate teaching styles, materials and organisation. - III.
 Utilising enabling and extension strategies